-From May 2nd, new, relaxed covid-19 measures have been in place since the beginning of May.
-Infection rates have dropped significantly over the past month, but now seem to be stuck at around 20 per day.
-Of course, there are also people who recover every day.
-The total number of active covid cases in Madeira currently varies between 250 and 260; 13 people are in hospital and none is in intensive care.
+Latest update on June 15, 2021.
+New, relaxed covid-19 measures have been in place since the beginning of May.
+Infection rates have dropped significantly over the past two months, and now seem to be stabilising at five to ten new infections per day.
+Of course, there are also people who recovered every day.
+The total number of active covid cases in Madeira currently fluctuates around 70.
+There are only 2 people in hospital today, June 15, of which none are in intensive care.

 covid-19 test on entry

-The basic rules for protection against the virus still apply: keep a distance of 2 metres, wear masks where necessary, disinfect hands regularly.
+The basic rules for protection against the virus still apply: keep a distance of 2 metres, wear masks where necessary, disinfect your hands regularly.
 Every business has disinfectant at the entrance, whether it is a shop, a restaurant or an office.
 Have a look at the other rules below.

 bars and restaurants

-Bars and restaurants may stay open until 10 PM.
-They may use 50% of their capacity.
-Maximum 5 people at one table inside, or 10 at one table outside, unless it is a larger family living in the same household.
-The same applies to weddings and parties, and certainly to funerals also.
+Bars and restaurants may stay open until midnight.
+They may use two thirds of their capacity.
+Maximum 6 people at one table inside, or 10 at one table outside, unless it is a larger group belonging to the same household.
+The same applies to weddings and parties, and certainly to funerals too.
 Standing at the bar to drink is still not allowed, and as soon as you stand up from your table: mask on.

 The swimming pools are opening soon for the season.
 The changing rooms and showers will remain closed.
 The maximum number of people is also related to the surface area: a maximum of 1 person for every 4 m2 .
 This also applies to children’s playgrounds.

 Sports competitions for teams playing in the national and international leagues are allowed again, and training for other sports teams is allowed again as well.
 The gyms are open again, with a maximum of 50% of their capacity.
 Group lessons are allowed again, with a maximum of 5 people per group.